vangroan/vnote-cli/README.md

 ### Future Features

+- [ ] Implement using notebooks other than default `vnote` notebook
 - [ ] Travis build and host releases on Github
 - [ ] Coloured terminal output
 - [ ] Linux version